Yeh Teri Galiyan: Plot

 Shaan finds out that Ridoy was faking by pretending to push him off a cliff with his wheelchair.
 Ridoy admits to everything and the brothers fight, but when Asmita arrives, Ridoy makes it look like Shaan attacked him where he accidentally slips off the cliff.
 Ridoy is declared dead and Asmita arrests Shaan for Ridoy's murder as she was a witness to everything and Shaan begins hating her.

 Asmita returns to the Mazumdar Mansion with a baby claiming it belongs to her and Ridoy where in actual fact it belongs to Ridoy and a woman he met from Sonagachi.
-Shaan and Asmita still have their differences but when it seems they were reconciling, Nivedita attempts to kill Shaan in an accident, but intentionally let's him survive as he loses his memory of Asmita.
+Shaan and Asmita still have their differences but when it seems they were reconciling, Nivedita attempts to kill Shaan in an accident, but intentionally lets him survive as he loses his memory of Asmita.
 Thaku Maa makes an entry with an unknown girl claiming to be Puchki and deems Asmita the fake one.
 Shaan is in love with Asmita, but doesn't accept it as he believes Asmita is Ridoy's wife and does not know that Ridoy is dead.
 On the other hand, it is revealed that Ridoy is alive but in a coma and is getting treated secretly by Nivedita.
 Shaan's wedding with the fake Puchki is fixed and she is revealed to be Nandini, a spoilt brat that studied in London with Shaan but became obsessed with him as Shaan never noticed her.
 They get engaged though Shaan does not love her.
 Shaan finds out that Ridoy is dead and so he proposes marriage to Asmita on his wedding day abandoning Nandini.

 Just as Shaan is about fill Asmita’s forehead with sindoor, Nivedita makes an entry with Ridoy shocking everyone.
 Just as he did with Nandini, Shaan leaves Asmita and goes back to Nandini and marries her.
 He explains to Asmita that Puchki [fake] is only his friend and Asmita is the woman he loves and wants to spend the rest of his life with, but because Ridoy is back, he sacrifices his love and stays with Nandini, but does not accept her.
 Later, Nivedita meets a devastated Asmita and reveals to her that Shaan’s accident, Thaku Maa and Nandini's arrival were part of her plan to separate her from Shaan and to trouble her, but Asmita promises to win Shaan back.